Xerish Storehouse

 Clean legal separation

-Storehouse is not a payment processor.
-It is a charitable institution with four operational duties — held, vetted, sent, and sustained.
+The Storehouse is not a payment processor.
+It is a charitable institution with four duties — held, vetted, sent, and sustained.

 Function I

-Your Xerish wallet is a donor-advised account at Xerish Storehouse, a Washington 501(c)(3).
-When you top up, the contribution is irrevocable and tax-deductible.
-Storehouse holds the balance until you recommend a grant.
+Your Xerish wallet is a donor-advised account at Xerish Storehouse, a Washington nonprofit operating as a 501(c)(3) DAF sponsor.
+When you top up, your contribution is an irrevocable charitable contribution, held by the Storehouse until you recommend a grant.

 Function II